 Welcome to Part 4 of our Employee Benefits Marketing series – Checklist Items for doing it properly and the myths associated with each step.

-Benefit packages offered by providers may seem similar on the surface, and while they are comparable, they are not identical.
-Brokers will often share only a summary of coverage in a “apples to apples” proposal, but each provider has underlying distinctions, some which can be significant.
+Benefit packages offered by providers may seem similar on the surface.
+While they are comparable, they are not identical.
+Brokers will often share only a summary of coverage in a “apples to apples” proposal.
+However, each provider has underlying distinctions, some which can be significant.
 If an employer is exploring options to change providers but not materially impact coverage, it’s essential they investigate these hidden variances.
 This evaluation process is key to ensuring employers are making genuine informed decisions, and not being lured into savings with a surface level summary.

 To begin this evaluation, basic factors such as eligibility, coverage, maximums, coinsurance, deductibles, termination ages, clauses, and provisions should be compared side by side.
 Advisors should communicate that even if the details seem equivalent, there can still be differences in the provider’s contract definitions, as well as how they administer benefits and pay claims (adjudicate).